- Article -

 Notifications will also let you know when you need to be prepared to receive the shipment.
-Using a reliable digital shipping platform makes it easy to see where all of your shipments are at all times, in one convenient place.
+Using a full-featured TMS like MyCarrier makes it easy to see where all of your shipments are at all times, in one convenient place.

 3) Prepare for Proper Reception